-Quality of Life and Mental Health in Children and Adolescents during the First Year of the COVID-19 Pandemic in Germany: Results of a Two-Wave Nationally Representative Study
+Quality of Life and Mental Health in Children and Adolescents during the First Year of the COVID-19 Pandemic: Results of a Two-Wave Nationwide Population-Based Study

 Date Written: March 5, 2021

 Background: The COVID-19 pandemic has significantly disrupted the lives of children and adolescents worldwide.
 Numerous cross-sectional studies indicate high levels of emotional and behavioral problems and a decrease in health-related quality of life (HRQoL) in children and adolescents during the first months of the pandemic.
 However, longitudinal studies on changes in HRQoL and mental health in children and adolescents during the pandemic are limited.
 The German COPSY study is one of the first representative longitudinal studies to examine the impact of the COVID-19 pandemic on HRQoL and mental health in children and adolescents in two waves during the COVID-19 pandemic.

 Methods: A representative online survey was conducted between May and June 2020 among n = 1,586 families with 7- to 17-year-old children and adolescents.
 The second wave was conducted between December 2020 and January 2021 and included n = 1,625 families, of whom n = 1,288 had already participated in the first wave.
 The data collected was compared with pre-pandemic reference data from the representative BELLA and HBSC studies.
 The self-report and parent-proxy versions of the survey included internationally established instruments for measuring HRQoL (KIDSCREEN-10), mental health problems (SDQ), anxiety (SCARED), depressive symptoms (CES-DC) and psychosomatic complaints (HBSC-SCL).